dodonotdo/java-docker-ansible/README.md

 all the appliction are should running as a container. so you need to install the docker daemon and docker-compose  binary in your local machine.
 If your not installed in your execution machine please installit first. please follow below the instaructions.

+If you are utilising a cloud virtual computer, take note.
+You must permit all port traffic.
+If you'd like to restrict access, we can do that later.

 _docker installation commands_

 ```bash